When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 Well, let me start with this, Sean.

-Uh, before I was a pollster, I was an attorney, and I actually won a capital murder case.
+Before I was a pollster, I was an attorney, and I actually won a capital murder case.

 I know a little bit about criminal law.

-You would have to be the head of a major criminal family, or you would have to be a killer on a three-state or four state spree for this to happen.
+You would have to be the head of a major criminal family, or you would have to be a killer on a three-state or four-state spree for this to happen.

-Their reaction is just innate, and that is to say there's something crazy about this.
+And that is to say there's something crazy about this.

-They feel like the man's being persecuted, and as a result, it drives his numbers up, not down.
+And as a result, it drives his numbers up, not down.

-It's it's a simple math.
+It's a simple math.

 But if you wanted to make him the nominee and have all the sympathy of the world of a political prisoner, you couldn't write a better criminal prosecution in all these states from the feds and from the states than you have right now.